luyaojie/awesome-nlp-resource/README.md

   - [Named Entity Recognition on Code-switched Data](https://code-switching.github.io/2018/#shared-task-id) Code-switching (CS) is the phenomenon by which multilingual speakers switch back and forth between their common languages in written or spoken communication.
 It contains the training and development data for tuning and testing systems in the following language pairs: Spanish-English (SPA-ENG), and Modern Standard Arabic-Egyptian (MSA-EGY).
   - [MIT Movie Corpus](https://groups.csail.mit.edu/sls/downloads/) The MIT Movie Corpus is a semantically tagged training and test corpus in BIO format.
 The eng corpus are simple queries, and the trivia10k13 corpus are more complex queries.
   - [MIT Restaurant Corpus](https://groups.csail.mit.edu/sls/downloads/) The MIT Restaurant Corpus is a semantically tagged training and test corpus in BIO format.
 - Relation Extraction
   - [SemEval 2018 Task7](https://lipn.univ-paris13.fr/~gabor/semeval2018task7/) The training data and evaluation script for SemEval 2018 Task 7: Semantic Relation Extraction and Classification in Scientific Papers.
   - [Datasets of Annotated Semantic Relationships](https://github.com/davidsbatista/Annotated-Semantic-Relationships-Datasets) **RECOMMEND** This repository contains annotated datasets which can be used to train supervised models for the task of semantic relationship extraction.
   - [TACRED](https://nlp.stanford.edu/projects/tacred/) TACRED is a large-scale relation extraction dataset with 106,264 examples built over newswire and web text from the corpus used in the yearly TAC Knowledge Base Population (TAC KBP) challenges.
 Details in *Position-aware Attention and Supervised Data Improve Slot Filling, EMNLP 2017*.
   - [FewRel](http://www.zhuhao.me/fewrel/) FewRel is a Few-shot Relation classification dataset, which features 70, 000 natural language sentences expressing 100 relations annotated by crowdworkers.
 - Event
-  - [TempEval-3](https://www.cs.york.ac.uk/semeval-2013/task1/index.html) The TempEval-3 shared task aims to advance research on temporal information processing.
   - [ACE 2005 Training Data](http://catalog.ldc.upenn.edu/LDC2006T06) The corpus consists of data of various types annotated for entities, relations and events was created by Linguistic Data Consortium with support from the ACE Program, across three languages: English, Chinese, Arabic.
   - [Chinese Emergency Corpus (CEC)](https://github.com/shijiebei2009/CEC-Corpus) Chinese Emergency Corpus (CEC) is built by Data Semantic Laboratory in Shanghai University.
 This corpus is divided into 5 categories – earthquake, fire, traffic accident, terrorist attack and intoxication of food.
   - [TAC-KBP](https://tac.nist.gov) Event Evaluation is a sub-track in TAC Knowledge Base Population (KBP), which started from 2015.
 The goal of TAC Knowledge Base Population (KBP) is to develop and evaluate technologies for populating knowledge bases (KBs) from unstructured text.
   - [Narrative Cloze Evaluation Data](https://www.usna.edu/Users/cs/nchamber/data/chains)  Evaluate understanding of a script by predicting the next event given several context events.
 Details in *Unsupervised Learning of Narrative Schemas and their Participants, ACL 2009*.
   - [Event Tensor](https://github.com/StonyBrookNLP/event-tensors/tree/master/data) A evaluation dataset about Schema Generation/Sentence Similarity/Narrative Cloze, which is proposed by *Event Representations with Tensor-based Compositions, AAAI 2018.*.
-  - [TimeBank](https://catalog.ldc.upenn.edu/LDC2006T08) TimeBank 1.2 contains 183 news articles that have been annotated with temporal information, adding events, times and temporal links(TLINKs) between events and times.
-  - [TimeBank-EventTime Corpus](https://www.ukp.tu-darmstadt.de/data/timeline-generation/temporal-anchoring-of-events/) This dataset is a subset of the TimeBank Corpus with a new annotation scheme to anchor events in time.
-[Detailed description](https://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/publikationen/2016/2016_Reimers_Temporal_Anchoring_of_Events.pdf).
   - [SemEval-2015 Task 4](http://alt.qcri.org/semeval2015/task4/) TimeLine: Cross-Document Event Ordering.
 Given a set of documents and a target entity, the task is to build an event TimeLine related  to that entity, i.e. to detect, anchor in time and order the events involving the target entity.
-  - [CaTeRS](http://cs.rochester.edu/nlp/rocstories/CaTeRS/) Causal and Temporal Relation Scheme (CaTeRS),which is unique in simultaneously capturing a com- prehensive set of temporal and causal relations between events.
-CaTeRS contains a total of 1,600 sentences in the context of 320 five-sentence short stories sampled from ROCStories corpus.
   - [RED](https://catalog.ldc.upenn.edu/LDC2016T23) Richer Event Description  consists of coreference, bridging and event-event relations (temporal, causal, subevent and reporting relations) annotations over 95 English newswire, discussion forum and narrative text documents, covering all events, times and non-eventive entities within each document.
   - [InScript](http://www.sfb1102.uni-saarland.de/?page_id=2582) The InScript corpus contains a total of 1000 narrative texts crowdsourced via Amazon Mechanical Turk.
 It is annotated with script information in the form of scenario-specific events and participants labels.
   - [AutoLabelEvent](https://github.com/acl2017submission/event-data) The data of the work in *Automatically Labeled Data Generation for Large Scale Event Extraction, ACL2017*.
   - [EventInFrameNet](https://github.com/liushulinle/events_in_framenet) The data of the work in *Leveraging FrameNet to Improve Automatic Event Detection, ACL2016*.
   - [MEANTIME](http://www.newsreader-project.eu/results/data/wikinews/) The MEANTIME Corpus (the NewsReader Multilingual Event ANd TIME Corpus) consists of a total of 480 news articles: 120 English Wikinews articles on four topics and their translations in Spanish, Italian, and Dutch.
 It has been annotated manually at multiple levels, including entities, events, temporal information, semantic roles, and intra-document and cross-document event and entity coreference.
-  - [EventStoryLine](https://github.com/tommasoc80/EventStoryLine) A benchmark dataset for the temporal and causal relation detection.
+  - Event Temporal and Causal Relations
+    - [CaTeRS](http://cs.rochester.edu/nlp/rocstories/CaTeRS/) Causal and Temporal Relation Scheme (CaTeRS),which is unique in simultaneously capturing a com- prehensive set of temporal and causal relations between events.
+CaTeRS contains a total of 1,600 sentences in the context of 320 five-sentence short stories sampled from ROCStories corpus.
     - [Causal-TimeBank](https://hlt-nlp.fbk.eu/technologies/causal-timebank) Causal-TimeBank is the TimeBank corpus taken from TempEval-3 task, which puts new information about causality in the form of C-SIGNALs and CLINKs annotation.
 6,811 EVENTs (only instantiated events by MAKEINSTANCE tag of TimeML), 5,118 TLINKs (temporal links), 171 CSIGNALs (causal signals), 318 CLINKs (causal links).
+    - [EventCausalityData](https://cogcomp.seas.upenn.edu/page/resource_view/27) The EventCausality dataset provides relatively dense causal annotations on 25 newswire articles collected from CNN in 2010.
+    - [EventStoryLine](https://github.com/tommasoc80/EventStoryLine) A benchmark dataset for the temporal and causal relation detection.
+    - [TempEval-3](https://www.cs.york.ac.uk/semeval-2013/task1/index.html) The TempEval-3 shared task aims to advance research on temporal information processing.
+    - [TemporalCausalReasoning](https://github.com/qiangning/TemporalCausalReasoning) A dataset with both temporal and causal relations annotation.
+The temporal relations were annotated based on the scheme proposed in "A Multi-Axis Annotation Scheme for Event Temporal Relations" using CrowdFlower; the causal relations were mapped from the "EventCausalityData".
+    - [TimeBank](https://catalog.ldc.upenn.edu/LDC2006T08) TimeBank 1.2 contains 183 news articles that have been annotated with temporal information, adding events, times and temporal links(TLINKs) between events and times.
+    - [TimeBank-EventTime Corpus](https://www.ukp.tu-darmstadt.de/data/timeline-generation/temporal-anchoring-of-events/) This dataset is a subset of the TimeBank Corpus with a new annotation scheme to anchor events in time.
+[Detailed description](https://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/publikationen/2016/2016_Reimers_Temporal_Anchoring_of_Events.pdf).
   - Event Factuality
     - [UW Event Factuality Dataset](https://bitbucket.org/kentonl/factuality-data/src) This dataset contains annotations of text from the TempEval-3 corpus with factuality assessment labels.
     - [FactBank 1.0](https://catalog.ldc.upenn.edu/ldc2009t23) FactBank 1.0, consists of 208 documents (over 77,000 tokens) from newswire and broadcast news reports in which event mentions are annotated with their degree of factuality.